barryclark/jekyll-now/_posts/2019-03-27-german-zuegnisse-no-fooling-nlp-part2.md

  We sort the whole dataset by score.
 Now it is easy to find border indices of scores and divide the dataset into four data sets.
 These data sets correspond to our four score clusters.

 As usual, we need to convert from words to numbers.
-Before we do that, we need to clean the data. processing steps here are documents that are not strings, are too short and/or not written in German.
+Before we do that, we need to clean the data.
+Processing steps here are documents that are not strings, are too short and/or not written in German.
 Then, we remove punctuation and transform every word to lower case.

 As a last step before training, we apply a simple CountVectorizer to convert our words into numerical form.
 As a very common measure to offset frequently appearing words in general from the words specific to the particular corpus we also apply the TF-IDF algorithm.
 Now we are ready to start training.